Announcing our new Paper: The Prompt Report, with Co-authors from OpenAI & Microsoft!

 A blocklist is a list of words and phrases that should be blocked from user prompts.
-For example, you can write some simple code to check for text in user input strings in order to prevent the input from including certain words or phrases related to sensitive topics such as race, gender discrimination, or self-harm.
+For example, you can write some simple code to check for text in user input strings to prevent the input from including certain words or phrases related to sensitive topics such as race, gender discrimination, or self-harm.

 An allowlist is a list of words and phrases that should be allowed in the user input.
 Similarly to blocklisting, you can write similar string-checking functions to only accept the words and phrases in the allowlist and block everything else.